 GSMA Drone Interest Group – Deep Dive #1 – How cellular networks are capable to handle the UAV layer

-The GSMA Drone Interest Group will host their first deep dive session on 25th May from 3pm to 5pm BST (UK), which is open to everyone to join via the Teams link below.
-The session will provide a brief overview of the UAS related activities in 3GPP, provided by Helka-Liina Määttänen from Ericsson, also a 3GPP RAN2 delegate.
+The GSMA Drone Interest Group hosted their first deep dive session on 25th May from 3pm to 5pm BST (UK).
+The session provided a brief overview of the UAS related activities in 3GPP by Helka-Liina Määttänen from Ericsson, also a 3GPP RAN2 delegate.

-We will hear about real life experiences supporting drones from the Mobile Operator perspective, presented by Francesca Stockton, Product Manager for Verizon Robotics.
-She will touch upon network quality and management, use cases and related performance and also spectrum.
+We also heard about real life experiences supporting drones from the Mobile Operator perspective, presented by Francesca Stockton, Product Manager for Verizon Robotics.
+She touched upon network quality and management, use cases and related performance and also spectrum.

 3GPP RAN2 delegate, Ericsson